New Who - the Revived Show

 Series 3 - David Tennant

 Smith and Jones - Essential - The Doctor gets to know his new companion.
-It’s an okay episode - you could probably pick up what was going on without it, but the companion introduction is fairly important.
+It’s an okay episode - you could probably pick up what was going on without it, but if you want to see Martha's character introduction, here is is.

-The Shakespeare Code - Maybe - William Shakespeare is hilariously flirty which is worth seeing.
+The Shakespeare Code - Maybe - William Shakespeare is hilariously flirty, which is the main reason this is worth seeing.

 Gridlock - Maybe - Return of the Face of Boe, and some nice bits.
 The Doctor talks about Gallifrey, which is worth watching if you skip.